RonenNess/Iguina/readme.md

 Will contain the UI entity the user is currently pointing on or interacts with.

+### `InteractableTargetedEntity`

+Same as `TargetedEntity`, but returns `null` if the targeted entity is not interactable (e.g. a paragraph that ignores interactions).

+### `FocusedEntity`

+The entity that is currently focused and receives keyboard interactions.
+Set automatically when `AutoFocusEntities` is true, or manually via code.

 ### `Events`

 Events you can register callbacks to, which will be called for *any* entity and not just a specific entity instance.